 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where zirsinalite typically forms.
+Look in alkaline igneous rocks country, the host setting where zirsinalite typically forms.
 If you start seeing aegirine, nepheline, kalsilite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.